Top 10 Flu Myths for the 2023-2024 Flu Season Revealed

 Myth #1: Not everyone should get the flu vaccine

 Getting the flu vaccine is the best way to protect yourself, your loved ones and others.
 Everyone 6 months and older should get it every year.
-It will help guard you against the three or four strains predicted to affect most people that flu season.
+It will help guard you against the three or four flu virus strains predicted to affect most people that flu season.
 Scientists update the vaccine each year.
 Talk to your doctor if you have health concerns or questions.
 Patients should get their flu shot at their most convenient source, either through Primary Care, Urgent Care or their closest pharmacy

 Myth #2: Antibacterial hand products are more effective than hand washing during flu season